L2G/batsig/README.md

 # batsig
-Listener/repeater for short messages; written for the [No Agenda Show][]'s "bat signal" but adaptable to other use
+Listener/repeater for short messages; written for the [No Agenda Show][]'s "bat signal" but adaptable to other uses

 ## Summary

 This is still in a very early stage of development, but please feel free to contact [me][] with questions.

 ## Requirements